A quantity which is completely specified by a number with an appropriate unit is called a scalar. A scalar has only magnitude but no direction.

-A quantity which is completely specified by a number with an appropriate unit and direction is called a vector.
-Thus, a vector has both magnitude and direction.
-Examples of vectors are velocity, acceleration, force, momentum, torque etc.
+The physical quantities which we encounter in our daily lives may be broadly divided into two groups: scalars and vectors.
+A quantity which is completely specified by a number with an appropriate unit is called a scalar.
+It has only magnitude but no direction.
+Examples are mass, distance, time, speed, work, temperature, volume etc. A quantity which is completely specified by a number with an appropriate unit and a direction is called a vector.
+Thus, it has both magnitude and direction.
+Some examples of vectors are displacement, velocity, acceleration, force, momentum, torque, gravitational field etc.

 Add to Cart